marcuwynu23/recipesage/README.md

 </div>

-Welcome to the Single-User Recipe Management System!
+Welcome to the Single-User RecipeSage: Recipe Management System!
 This is a desktop or web-based application designed for managing your personal collection of recipes.
 Whether you're an aspiring chef, a seasoned cook, or simply someone who loves to experiment in the kitchen, this system provides you with a convenient way to organize, store, and access your favorite recipes anytime, anywhere.

 ## Features